ckuelker/www.cipworx.org/README.md

 The finest new CipWorX of a life time.
 Beautiful from every point of view.
 Worth more from every point of value.
-The magnificent CipWorX marries art with fashion providing you with many conveniant services we are sure you will be delighted with.
+The magnificent CipWorX marries art with fashion providing you with many convenient services we are sure you will be delighted with.

 The magic of the transistor and other tiny, but amazing devices	will bring you